Resources

 What is the timeline for implementing the new timekeeping system?

-The project aims to have the new system in place by fall 2026.
+The project aims to have both new systems in place by Fall 2026.

 Why is UC Berkeley replacing its current timekeeping system, CalTime?